DATA at Universal Document

 Q: How does this compare to raw PubMed data?

 A: Raw PubMed is uncurated noise.
-We've applied physician judgment to filter, grade, and annotate every record.
+We score, grade, and annotate every record against a 10-rule, physician-designed checklist, and hold anything that fails it for human review.
 You get quality, not volume.

-Ready to Train Your AI on Physician-Validated Data?
+Ready to Train Your AI on Machine-Scored ER Data?

 Deploy models that reflect true emergency department clinical decision-making.